MattWallingford/TAPS/README.md

 <img src="./assets/teaser.jpg" width="512"/>
 </p>

 Task Adaptive Parameter Sharing (TAPS) is a general method for tuning a base model to a new task by adaptively modifying a small, task-specific subset of layers.
 This enables multi-task learning while minimizing resources used and competition between tasks.
 TAPS solves a joint optimization problem which finds which layers to share with the base model and the value of the task-specific weights.
-TAPS is agnostic to the model architecture and requires minor changes to the training scheme
+TAPS is agnostic to model architecture and requires minor changes to the training scheme.

 ## Installation